 Closing Stock Not Shown in Trial Balance

-Let us read to understand the reason why the closing stock is not shown in the trial balance.
-The relation between closing stock and the trial balance is important to understand and endure so that a correct trial balance is prepared and the ledger balances are accurately checked.
+The reason why closing stock is not shown in trial balance takes into consideration whether or not closing stock has been adjusted with purchases or not.
+It is important to understand and endure so that a correct trial balance is prepared and the ledger balances are accurately checked.

 It is usually shown as an additional information or an adjustment outside the trial balance.

 Closing stock is the leftover balance out of goods which were purchased during an accounting period.
 Total purchases are already included in the trial balance, Hence closing stock should not be included in the trial balance again.
 If it is included, the effect will be doubled.

 Suppose total purchases during an accounting period inside a Trial Balance are: 10,000